4th grade language arts

 Fix it grammar story

-Fix it Grammar should take about 15 minutes per day.
-It’s just one sentence per day to analyze and write down.
+Fix It!
+Grammar should take about 15 minutes per day if you follow their suggested schedule.
+Kids will analize only one sentence per day, then write down.

-Since we are following a “one subject per day” schedule, we approach it a bit differently: instead of 15 minutes per day, we do a week’s worth of Fix it Grammar in a day.
+Since we are following a one subject per day schedule for 4th grade, we approach it a bit differently: instead of 15 minutes per day, we do a week’s worth of Fix It!
+Grammar in a day.

 And instead of copying the corrected sentences, I dictate them to him.
-I found early on that dictation is great not only for spelling purposes but it also made it easier for M. to focus on his writing, letter formation, and spelling so we use it with every chance.
+I found early on that dictation is great not only for spelling purposes but also makes it easier for Marc to focus on his writing, letter formation, and spelling so we use it at every chance.

-For testing, I correct his dictation, “corrected” sentences (with their marked parts of speech) and I am making a vocabulary worksheet on my Super Teacher Worksheets account, combining Fix it Grammar words with 240 Vocabulary Words Kids Need to Know.
+For testing, I correct his dictation, and “corrected” sentences (with their marked parts of speech) and I am making a vocabulary worksheet for each week on my Super Teacher Worksheets account, combining Fix It!
+Grammar words with 240 Vocabulary Words Kids Need to Know.

 73f5d screenshot2b2020 04 302bat2b20.13.44 1